 1. Use effective chemicals.

 Not all line cleaning chemicals are created equally.
 To ensure clean beer lines, use an alkaline or caustic solution at 2% or greater for well-maintained lines, or 3% for old or problem lines.
-If you use a non-caustic cleaner, be sure to use the cleaning concentrations recommended by the manufacturer.
+Be sure to use the cleaning concentrations recommended by the manufacturer.
 Micro Matic’s beer and wine cleaners are proven to work more efficiently than other products.
 They have a patented surfactant that allows the chemical to clean more effectively and rinse very easily.

 2. Flush your lines.

 Leaving beer in your lines can dilute the cleaning properties of the chemicals you use.
-So, it’s best practice to turn off your glycol system and push beer from lines with cold water before you begin cleaning.
+Push beer from lines with cold water before you begin cleaning.

 3. Use a quality electric re-circulating pump.

 An electric recirculating pump is your best bet for circulating the solution through the lines.
-Allow it to operate for at least 15 minutes at a flow rate of up to 2 gallons per minute.
+Allow it to operate for at least 15 minutes at a minimum flow rate of one gallon per minute.
 Pressurized cleaning is another method in which the chemicals are hand-pumped or pushed through with CO2 or compressed air.
 However, this is only recommended for cleaning direct draw or short-draw systems.

 4. Rinse your lines.